AlmazErmilov/FormationEval-an-Open-Benchmark-for-Oil-Gas-Geoscience-MCQ-Evaluation/src/README.md

 }
 ```

+Default output is JSON array.
+Use `save_questions(..., format="jsonl")` to write JSONL.
-See main README.md for full schema.
+See main README.md for the full schema.